 The Arnold Arboretum is a public-private partnership of the City of Boston and Harvard University, but derives all funding from past and present philanthropy.
-Indeed, the Arboretum was founded through the bequests of two donors, farmer Benjamin Bussey and whaling merchant James Arnold.
-Founding Director Charles Sprague Sargent, whose donation of 6,000 volumes established the Library and Archives, solicited friends and neighbors to support the institution as members of The Friends of the Arnold Arboretum.
+Founded through the bequests of farmer Benjamin Bussey and whaling merchant James Arnold, the Arboretum blossomed through important contributions like the Larz Anderson Bonsai Collection and the extensive book collections of Founding Director Charles Sprague Sargent in our Library and Archives.
+Sargent also solicited friends and neighbors to support the institution as members of The Friends of the Arnold Arboretum.
 Contemporary funds created by Arboretum supporters sustain such programs as our Field Studies Experiences for schoolchildren, opportunities for student scientists, and our summer internships in horticulture.
-Help the Arboretum continue its mission by making a gift to the annual fund.
+Help sustain our mission at the end of our fiscal year by donating to the annual fund by June 30.

 Arnold Arboretum Arnoldia Autumn botany Bussey Hill Campaign for the Living Collections Cam Webb Charles Sprague Sargent China climate change Dana Greenhouses Eastern Asia Elizabeth Wolkovich Ernest Henry Wilson evolution exhibits flowers Friedman Lab fruits history Hopkins Lab horticulture library Living Collections magnolias Michael Dosmann Natural History New England Peter Del Tredici phenology photography plant collecting plant exploration plant propagation putnam fellow seeds spring summer trees Trees of New England Tree Spotters urban ecology William (Ned) Friedman winter Wolkovich Lab